NIJOY-P-JOSE/TodoApplication/README.md

 🎨 Styled using Bootstrap for a clean and responsive layout.

 📁 Project Structure

-├── .gitignore               # Files and folders ignored by Git ├── README.md                # Project documentation
+├── .gitignore
+├── README.md
-├── index.html               # Main HTML structure
+├── index.html
-├── app.js                   # JavaScript logic for task handling
+├── app.js
-├── eslint.config.mjs        # ESLint configuration
+├── eslint.config.mjs
-├── package.json             # Project metadata and dependencies
+├── package.json
-├── package-lock.json        # Dependency lock file
+├── package-lock.json

 💻 Technologies Used
 HTML5 – Markup for the app structure